Research

 Optimizing Computation vs Communication in Distributed Deep Learning Training

 University of Wisconsin Madison | Feb.
-2023 - Present
+2024 - May 2024

 Exploring Machine Learning for State-of-Charge and State-of-Health Prediction in a Real World Fast-Charging Scenario

 University of Wisconsin Madison | Aug.
-2023 - Present
+2023 - Feb.
+2024

 Harnessing Parallelization for Bayesian Optimization HPC Tuning Searches